History of St Kilda: First World War

 It wasn't what you would call a bad submarine because it could have blowed every house down because they were all in a row there.
 He only wanted Admiralty property.
-One lamb was killed… all the cattle ran from one side of the island to the other when they heard the shots.
+One lamb was killed... all the cattle ran from one side of the island to the other when they heard the shots.

-As a result of this attack a Mark II QF gun was erected on a promontory overlooking Village Bay, but it was never fired in anger.
+As a result of this attack a 4-inch Mark III QF gun was erected on a promontory overlooking Village Bay, but it was never fired in anger.
 Of greater long-term significance to the islanders was the introduction of regular contact with the outside world and the slow development of a money-based economy, both of which made life easier, but less self-reliant.
 These were both factors in the evacuation of the island only a little more than a decade later.

 Evacuation

 There were thus numerous reasons for the evacuation.
 The islands had existed for centuries with only fleeting contacts with the rest of the world.
-The advent of tourism and the presence of the military in World War One had enabled the islanders to understand that there were alternatives to the privations they had routinely suffered.
+The advent of tourism and the presence of the military in the First World War had enabled the islanders to understand that there were alternatives to the privations they had routinely suffered.
 Despite the provision of a small jetty in 1902 the islands remained at the mercy of the weather.
 The authorities were unable to do much to assist them, although reliable radios and other infrastructure denied to the civilian islanders were later to be provided for the military base at a cost of millions of pounds.

-After World War One most of the young men left the island and the population fell from 73 in 1920 to 37 in 1928.
+After the First World War most of the young men left the island and the population fell from 73 in 1920 to 37 in 1928.
 After the death of four men from influenza in 1926, and a succession of crop failures in the 1920s, the last straw came with the death from appendicitis of a young woman, Mary Gillies, in January 1930.
 On 29 August 1930, the last 36 inhabitants were evacuated to Morvern on the Scottish mainland at their own request.

 The morning of the evacuation promised a perfect day.
-The sun rose out of a calm and sparkling sea and warmed the impressive cliffs of Oiseval….Observing tradition the islanders left an open Bible and a small pile of oats in each house, locked all the doors and at 7 a.m. boarded the Harebell… They were reported to have stayed cheerful throughout the operation.
+The sun rose out of a calm and sparkling sea and warmed the impressive cliffs of Oiseval....Observing tradition the islanders left an open Bible and a small pile of oats in each house, locked all the doors and at 7 a.m. boarded the Harebell...
+They were reported to have stayed cheerful throughout the operation.
 But as the long antler of Dun fell back onto the horizon and the familiar outline of the island grew faint, the severing of an ancient tie became a reality and the St Kildans gave way to tears.

 The islands were purchased in 1931 by Lord Dumfries (later 5th Marquess of Bute), from Sir Reginald MacLeod and for the next twenty six years the island experienced quietude, save for the occasional summer visit from a returning St Kildan family.